brycecherry75/SimpleClockGenerator/README.md

 Can divide frequency at a Tx pin connected to a timer/counter and output it on a pin which is connected to the same timer/counter where frequency output = (frequency input / 2) / (divider value + 1)

 KNOWN LIMITATIONS:
-Differenent frequencies on different OCx pins within a pair (e.g. 25 kHz on OC0A and 50 kHz on OC0B) are not supported due to AVR hardware limitations
+Differenent frequencies on different OCx pins within a set (e.g. 25 kHz on OC0A and 50 kHz on OC0B) are not supported due to AVR hardware limitations

 USAGE:
 init(pin): Initialize clock output for a given pin